 Type 1 diabetes at school: Parent Pack

-It's here to make sure your child gets the care they need at school so that their diabetes doesn't affect their learning.
+This pack will help make sure your child gets the care they need at school so that their diabetes doesn't affect their learning.

-- Order your free parent pack here
+- Order your free parent pack

 - Download your free parent pack in Welsh (PDF, 2MB)